Cbain10/cbain10.github.io/index.md

 ### Project 6 - Remainders pt.
 2
 Create a program that works as a division calculator.
 Prompt the user for a number to divide, a number to divide by, and then print the result to the console.
 Output should be something like this: "3 / 2 = 1R1" or "22 / 4 = 5R2"

+### Project 7 - Fill a pool: final project
+You and your friend just started a new company.
+You build pools and fill them with water for customers.
+Your customers will tell you how long, wide, and deep the pool is going to be.
+You then need to calculate the amount of water that you will need to fill it.
+We will be working in feet and gallons!
+Here are some basic steps to the problem.
+- prompt the user for the length of the pool in feet
+- prompt the user for the width of the pool in feet
+- prompt the user for the depth of the pool in feet
+- calculate the amount of water needed (remember: volume = length * width * depth) in cubic feet
+- calculate the amounf of gallons (gallons = volume(in cubic feet) * 7.48052
+- print both amounts to the console!